pachyderm/docs/content/latest/how-tos/basic-data-operations/export-data-out-pachyderm/sql-egress.md

 {{% /notice %}}

 MLDM already implements [egress to object storage](../export-data-egress) as an optional egress field in the pipeline specification.
-Similarly, our **SQL egress** lets you seamlessly export data from a Pachyderm-powered pipeline output repo to an SQL database.
+Similarly, our **SQL egress** lets you seamlessly export data from a MLDM-powered pipeline output repo to an SQL database.

 Specifically, we help you connect to a remote database and push the content of CSV files to **interface tables**, matching their column names and casting their content into their respective SQL datatype.